Because there is no Planet B.

 Please use the locked carts on campus for document destruction.
 Paper that is confidential or has been shredded for any reason is indeed recyclable.
 Although we love a good party (CONFETTI!) our recycling hauler has asked for shredded paper to never go into the carts because on a windy day loose shredded paper in the recycling bins creates a mess and becomes litter.
 It also wreaks havoc on recycling equipment when the material is sorted and baled.
 If your department needs a locked cart, please email.

 The Rethink Waste Project keeps a list by topic.
-Scroll to the bottom and use the drop-downs for most recent information.
+Scroll to the bottom and use the drop-down 'Find a Recycler' section for most recent information.

 3194 N. Hwy 97 Bend OR 97701 (Map It)